Elijah McClain’s manner of death remains ‘undetermined’ in amended autopsy

 ADAMS COUNTY, Colo.
-(KDVR) — The autopsy report for Elijah McClain, the man who died after an encounter with the Aurora Police Department and paramedics in 2019 has been amended.
+(KDVR) — The autopsy report for Elijah McClain, the man who died after an encounter with the Colorado police and paramedics in 2019 has been amended.

 The Adams County Coroner’s Office released the amended autopsy report on Friday to explain that McClain’s death resulted from complications of ketamine administration following forcible restraint.